ietf-wg-acme/acme/draft-ietf-acme-acme.md

 use when configuring CAA records.

 Clients access the directory by sending a GET request to the directory URI.
+What follows is an example response for a request to the directory URI:

 ~~~~~~~~~~
 HTTP/1.1 200 OK